-If you’ve got kids, you’ll probably agree that they can cost a small fortune to bring up.
+If you’ve got little ones, you’ll probably agree that they can cost a small fortune to bring up.
 Your savings have probably taken a hit since they arrived – and do you even have any money left over to save at all now that you’ve got little ones running around?
-Yes, kids’ clothing essentials soon add up and can take a big chunk out of your budget but that doesn’t mean that there isn’t a more frugal way of shopping for your youngsters…

 I don’t have little ones of my own (but I’m the coolest aunt around!) so I’ve had to do my research to write this blog post.
 I’ve chatted with some of the mums I know and have found out some of the ways that they manage to save money every day, even though they’ve got babies, toddlers and children to look after.
 Here’s a handful of hacks to help you cut costs on clothing with a family in tow…